An internal company’s newsletter is not only a communications medium but also serves to unite diverse teams and departments.

 17. Employee Questions-and-Answers

-Leave a part asking employees to present any questions they have, and then select a few to answer in the next newsletter.
+Leave a part asking employees to present any questions and select a few to answer in the next newsletter.

 18. Community Event Announcements